Previous weeks

 read more

-6. From Jan 12 to Jan 18
+8. From January 12 to January 18

 Across the project, groups focused heavily on preparing for the upcoming Fedora 44 release, with the Release Engineering and Quality teams managing the mass rebuild while other SIGs worked to fix package build failures and submit change proposals.
 Another major cross-team effort was the ongoing migration of infrastructure from Pagure to the new Forgejo instance, impacting ticket trackers and code repositories for the Infrastructure, EPEL, Docs, and Quality teams.
 Many groups also dedicated time to planning for upcoming events, including FOSDEM, CentOS Connect, SCaLE, and the Fedora Council Strategy Summit, which influenced meeting schedules and work priorities.